 Thornbury is home to many clubs and organisations, ranging from sports, support groups, family history, amateur dramatics and much more.
-We have information on some of these groups available at the Town Hall, or you find it online by visiting the MyThornbury website: https://mythornbury.co.uk/
+The MyThornbury website is a good resource for finding out local information: https://mythornbury.co.uk/

 This annual event usually runs on the first Saturday in July and is popular with residents and visitors from the surrounding area.
-It opens with a parade down the High Street and onto the Mundy Playing Fields, where there are a variety of rides, stalls, attractions and live performances.
+Historically, it has opened with a parade down the High Street and onto the Mundy Playing Fields, where there are a variety of rides, stalls, attractions and live performances.
 The event is run by an independent organisation, with permission from Thornbury Town Council to use the Mundy Playing Fields.
-Tickets can be bought from the Town Hall and other venues.

 This event raises money for local charities and good causes.
-It is run by Thornbury Roundtable, with tickets available from the Town Hall and other sources.
+It is run by Thornbury Roundtable, with tickets available online and from local shops.
 The event is a favourite on the town calendar, featuring dramatic firework displays for children and adults and a large bonfire.
-Held on the Mundy Playing Fields, with permission from the Town Council, it features stalls and refreshments.
+Held on the Mundy Playing Fields, with permission from the Town Council, it hosts stalls and refreshments.

 Christmas Lights Switch On